LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 ## Overview
 The IBM FHIR Server ships with a JDBC persistence layer that works with IBM Db2 and Apache Derby.
-However, based on the modular design, its possible add support for other relational databases and/or plug in any other persistence layer.
+However, based on the modular design, its possible to add support for other relational databases and/or plug in any other persistence layer.

 ### Interfaces